Latvia–Russia border

 The Latvia–Russia border is the state border between Republic of Latvia (EU member) and the Russian Federation (CIS member).
 The length of the border is 283.6 km.
 Since 2004, it has been an eastern part of external border of the European Union, Schengen Area and NATO.

 History

 The Pskov region and Latvia have had historical ties since the founding of the Pskov Republic in the 13th century.
 From 1925 to 1945 Abrene County was part of the Republic of Latvia.
 Following the Soviet occupation, on 16 January 1945 the area was transferred from the Latvian Soviet Socialist Republic to Pskov Oblast and renamed Pytalovsky District.
 After regaining independence in 1991, Latvia initially claimed the previous Latvian territory, on the basis of the 1920 Latvian–Soviet Peace Treaty.
 The delimitation of the border was completed in 1998, but the treaty on the state border was signed and ratified only on 27 March 2007.
 It recognised the Pytalovsky District as part of Russia.

 As a result of the 2023 Wagner Group rebellion, Latvia immediately sealed its borders from Russia in response to the mutiny until further notice.

+At the end of 2025, Latvia completed the construction of a 280km fence along the Latvia-Russia border.
+However border infrastructure construction continued in 2026.